 The Law of Identity (A = A) is also sensed at the background of Leibnitz' “Principle of Individuation”:

-Every singular substance does not need as individuating principle anything more than its entity” (1)
+“Every singular substance does not need as individuating principle anything more than its entity” (1)

-Leibnitz' Principle of Individuation focuses on the uniqueness of a certain singular substance (or individual).
+Leibniz' Principle of Individuation focuses on the uniqueness of a certain singular substance (or individual).
 However, to be distinguished, one must belong to a group of individuals among whom one is distinguished.
 A person can be unique among other people (but not among trees or fish),and this means that referencing an individual entity to its group - is important.

 Obviously, in Western philosophy, the approach of identification is rather inclined towards individuality.
 The Cogito tells us that it is sufficient that I think to be certain that I exist.
-The “I” appears twice, there is no “others” around.
+The “I” appears twice, there are no “others” around.

 Eastern Philosophical view: